lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: abstract

-    The objective of this tutorial is to perform a simple molecular dynamics simulation of a binary fluid using LAMMPS.
+    The objective of this tutorial is to set, launch, and analyze a molecular dynamics simulation of a binary fluid using LAMMPS.

 ..  container:: abstract